federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### MAPPING_ERROR_LIST_CREATOR

-Creates an FFS file of data item values that cannot be mapped to a valid value due to the value missing from the look-up table of known data entry errors.
+Creates an FFS file of data item values that cannot be mapped to a valid value due to known data entry errors missing from the look-up table.
 Allows administrators to update the look-up table to include the missing value and re-run workspace.
 These results are achieved by performing the following tasks:

 - Counts the number of mapping errors found following processing of METADATA_VALUE _MAPPER or METADATA_FORMAT_MAPPER.
 - Tests for error count > 0.